Mandana Coleman Thorp

 Mandana Coleman Thorp (Major; January 25, 1843 – July 7, 1916) was an American Civil War nurse and singer.
 She rallied the Union Army troops by singing battle hymns and national airs, and tended to the sick and injured.
 In 1865, at the Grand Review of the Armies in Washington, D.C., she rode at the head of the 1st New York Dragoons Regiment.
-After the war, she moved west with her husband, Colonel Thomas J. Thorp, and worked as a public official in Northern Michigan.
+After the war, she moved west with her husband, Colonel Thomas Jones Thorp, and worked as a public official in Northern Michigan.
 Around 1900, they settled in Oregon, where she was active in the Woman's Relief Corps.

 Background and education

 Mandana Coleman Major was born in Karr Valley, Almond, Allegany County, New York, January 25, 1843.
 She was the daughter of Colonel John Major.
 Her mother was a descendant of Major Moses Van Campen, a Revolutionary patriot.
 She had at least two siblings, a sister, Mrs. Emma Crary, and a brother, Newton Major.

 Thorp was taught at home by her mother and later received a liberal education at Alfred University, from which she graduated.